davebulaval/notification/README.md

 </div>

-# Notif - The notification package for every python project
+# Notif - The notification package for every Python project

-Notif is an easy-to-use package to send notification from a python script.
+Notif is an easy-to-use package to send notifications from a Python script.

-Use this package to send during, at the end or when failing of a python script a
+Use this package to send during, at the end or when failing of a Python script a

     - Slack notification,
     - Email notification,